Indonesia’s Pharma Serialization and Traceability Requirements

 Durable Systems for Indonesia’s Pharma Serialization

-The solutions developed by VISIOTT for the Indonesia’s pharmaceutical industry are completely tailor-made and consider product specifications and packaging structure.
+The solutions developed by VISIOTT TPS for the Indonesia’s pharmaceutical industry are completely tailor-made and consider product specifications and packaging structure.
 ISS-100 Carton Serialization Station used for Indonesia’s Pharma serialization stands out with its high speed and ergonomic design.

-Also bearing companies using unfolded boxes in mind, VISIOTT has developed a practical solution for the pharmaceutical industry with the FCSS-100 Flat Carton Serialization Station.
-Developed by VISIOTT for vials preferred in packaging vaccines, serums and injectable products, VBL-300 Vial Labeling and Serialization Station performs labelling and serialization at high speed.
+Also bearing companies using unfolded boxes in mind, VISIOTT TPS has developed a practical solution for the pharmaceutical industry with the FCSS-100 Flat Carton Serialization Station.
+Developed by VISIOTT TPS for vials preferred in packaging vaccines, serums and injectable products, VBL-300 Vial Labelling and Serialization Station performs labelling and serialization at high speed.
 Allowing the serialization of products of different sizes with its star wheel shape, the VBL-300 presents superior engineering and design.
 LSP-100 Label Serialization Station With Puncher can print all the information requested in line with the code and legal requirements on the label and provides convenience to manufacturers by producing ready-to-apply labels.
-Combining 2D code implementation and product security, ISSTE-200 Carton Serialization with Tamper Evident Labeling provides an organized solution by serializing products and implementing a security label.
+Combining 2D code implementation and product security, ISSTE-200 Carton Serialization with Tamper Evident Labelling provides an organized solution by serializing products and implementing a security label.

 Achieving a Systematic Success Through Aggregation

 A successful traceability system can be achieved through integrated serialization and aggregation processes.
 Being aware of this, BPOM required pharmaceutical manufacturers to implement aggregation.
 VISIOTT TPS-designed aggregation stations for production processes are easy-to-integrate solutions for the Indonesian supply chain.